jamalrob/crystal-world/README.md

 # The Crystal World

-A reinventing-the-wheel project: a blog application written in the [Crystal](https://crystal-lang.org/) compiled programming language, without a framework, inspired by the [Frameworkless Manifesto](https://github.com/frameworkless-movement/manifesto).
+A reinventing-the-wheel project, mainly for learning: a blog application written in the [Crystal](https://crystal-lang.org/) compiled programming language, without a framework, inspired by the [Frameworkless Manifesto](https://github.com/frameworkless-movement/manifesto).

 The main objectives here are: